Kenni001/IOT-Assigment/README.md

 ## Usage

 1. Ensure the MicroPython device is connected to the internet via Wi-Fi.
-2. The device will continuously collect sensor data and upload it to Thingspeak at regular intervals.
+2. The device will continuously collect sensor data and upload it to ThingSpeak at regular intervals.
-3. Access the Thingspeak platform to visualize and analyze the collected data.
+3. Access the ThingSpeak platform to visualize and analyze the collected data.